Recovery, Rewritten

 By: Tasha Truchel

-When I got sober, I had no idea what I was doing — just a faint hope that life could feel less heavy.
+When I got sober, I had no idea what I was doing — just hope that life could feel less heavy.
 I imagined clarity, peace, maybe even a glowing transformation.
 Spoiler: I got none of that at first.
 What I did get was reality — raw, uncomfortable, but real.
 And slowly, through that reality, came growth.

 Here’s how my expectations about sobriety clashed with the truth — and how I’ve learned to live somewhere in the middle.